How Lip Shape and Profile Effects Wheels

 The Boss Hawg has what's called a hubset profile, this means that the wheel has virtually no lips at all which constitutes a wheel that has little to no deformation.
 This means that there is no lip for the pavement to grab on to, therefore a very smooth and effortless slide.

 When it comes to a thicker lipped wheel like the Divine Crucibles, since the lips have more urethane supporting them, they are much less likely to flex and deform while taking a sharp turn.
-This means that the wheel will maintain its shape and there will be less contact to the road, this allows for smoother slides as the lips aren't digging into the pavement as hard.
+This means that the wheel will maintain its shape and there will be less contact to the road.
+This allows for smoother slides as the lips aren't digging into the pavement as hard.

-As you can see, the Crucibles have a 10mm lip, while the Biggie Hawgs have a 6mm lip meaning the Biggies will deform much easier than the Crucibles.
+As you can see, the Crucibles have a 10mm lip while the Biggie Hawgs have a 6mm lip, meaning the Biggies will deform much easier than the Crucibles.

-When it comes to the riding experience, you will want to ride a wheel that has a thinner lip at a hill like Maryhill which has a lot of turns that don't require sliding.
+When it comes to the riding experience, you will want to ride a wheel that has a thinner lip at a hill like Maryhill which has a lot of turns that do not require sliding.
 For a hill that requires sliding you will want a wheel with a thicker lip to make the kickout of the slide easier with less hookup.

-A wheel profile that is neither square lip or round lip is a beveled lip which is when a square lipped wheel is chopped at about a 45* angle.
+A wheel profile that is neither square lip or round lip is a beveled lip.
+This is when a square lipped wheel is chopped at about a 45* angle.
 A beveled lip on a wheel like the Cloud Ride Slides and Mini Slides will provide a similar feel to a square lip except it has that little extra bit hanging off the side to support the urethane better.
 This allows for a much smoother slide than a square lip, but not as easy of a kick out compared to a round lip.